sequentialread/pow-bot-deterrent/README.md

 > 💬 *INFO* The double curly brace elements like `{{ .Challenge }}` are Golang string template interpolations.
 They are specific to the example app & how it renders the page.

 When the page loads, the `pow-bot-deterrent.js` script will execute, querying the page for all elements with the `data-pow-bot-deterrent-challenge` property.
-It will then validate each element to make sure it also has the `data-pow-bot-deterrent-url` and `data-pow-bot-deterrent-callback` properties.
+It will then validate each element to make sure it also has the `data-pow-bot-deterrent-static-assets-cross-origin-url` and `data-pow-bot-deterrent-callback` properties.
 For each element it found, it will locate the `<form>` parent/grandparent enclosing the element.
 If none are found, it will throw an error.
 Otherwise, it will set up an event listener on every input element inside that form, so that as soon as the user starts filling out the form, the bot deterrent display will pop up and the Proof of Work will begin.

 When the Proof of Work finishes, `pow-bot-deterrent.js` will call the function specified by `data-pow-bot-deterrent-callback`, passing the winning nonce as the first argument, or throw an error if that function is not defined.